-This website will provide updates and share opportunities to provide feedback throughout the process.
+This website describes the new elementary school assignment policy and will be used to share updates and opportunities to get involved as SFUSD prepares to implement it.
 Also be sure to sign up for our newsletter to receive updates throughout the process.

-- Diversity: Create integrated elementary schools that provide students with the opportunity to experience the rich diversity of our city.
+- Diversity: Create integrated elementary schools that provide students with the opportunity to experience the rich diversity of the city of San Francisco.

 - Predictability: Offer families of elementary school students a high degree of predictability about where their children will be enrolled in school.

-- Proximity: Create strong community connections to local schools and reduce the number of families with elementary school students traveling across the city.
+- Proximity: Create strong community connections to local schools and facilitate enrollment in an elementary school within a reasonable geographic distance.

 Under the new policy, SFUSD will develop assignment zones and allow families to choose from the elementary schools in the zone they live in.
 Each zone will include choices of K-5 and K-8 schools, language pathways, and special education programs.
 While we can’t guarantee that each child will be assigned to their top choice, we can provide families with the knowledge that their child will be assigned to one of the schools in their zone.
 There will be some very limited exceptions, such as for younger siblings whose older sibling already attends an elementary school in a different zone.

 Younger siblings, students who reside in Federal public housing or in historically underserved areas of San Francisco, and SFUSD PreK students who wish to continue in TK or K at the same school will all receive a preference in the assignment process.